 Regardless of the version of homicide, a Prince George’s County homicide lawyer may be able to help.
 They work with potential clients to analyze the prosecutor’s case, to identify realistic goals, and to work towards those goals in court.
 Individuals accused of homicide should retain the services of a skilled criminal defense attorney could build a solid defense for them.

-The Versions of Murder
+The Catagories of Murder

-A Murder is any killing where the defendant is alleged to have intentionally caused the death of the victim.
+A murder is any killing where the defendant is alleged to have intentionally caused the death of the victim.
 This differs from manslaughter, which is any death that results from a defendant’s reckless or criminally negligent conduct.

 Murder is further separated into two categories.
 The most serious version is known as murder in the first degree.
 According to Md.
 Criminal Law Code Ann. §2-201, first-degree murder involves: